-A single filter query can contains one or more sets of the following four parameters:
+A single filter query can contain one or more sets of the following four parameters:

-Кеу Description Value Default filter_field The model attribute name to filter.
-The name of the at- tribute in the list of summary_attrs in the model schema. filter_condition The matching operator for the filter_field.
+Key Description Value Default filter_field The model attribute name to filter.
+The name of the attribute in the list of summary_attrs in the model schema. filter_condition The matching operator for the filter_field.
 If equals is used in a condition, then other filter sets are ignored.
-One of the condi- tions below, applied to a filter_text string value. • startswith • endswith • contains • notcontain • equals • notequal contains filter_text A text string applied to the filter_field by a filter_condition.
+One of the conditions below, applied to a filter_text string value. • startswith • endswith • contains • notcontain • equals • notequal contains filter_text A text string applied to the filter_field by a filter_condition.
 Plain text ignore_case Additional specifier applied to the case of the filter_text.
 Either true or false. true